newpheeraphat/Backend-TSL/README.md

 We welcome contributions to ThaiCheckLinks Backend for Machine Learning!
 Here's how you can get involved:

-1. Fork the Project
+1. Fork the Project.
-2. Clone the forked repository to your local machine using Git
+2. Clone the forked repository to your local machine using Git.

 ```sh
   git clone https://github.com/newpheeraphat/Backend-TSL.git
 ```

-3. Create a new branch for your contributions
+3. Create a new branch for your contributions.

 ```sh
   git checkout -b feature/new-feature